smadan755/FH11_RFML/README.md

 - Python 3.11 (your environment may vary)
 - Git (to clone helper libraries)
 - **For GUI:** PySide6, matplotlib, numpy, scipy (see GUI section for installation)
-  - you can also use `pip install -r requirements.txt` to install all the libraries listed in the requirements.txt

 ## Install MATLAB Engine for Python